-- 14.0.11 The Council will maintain its close working with service providers to ensure the timely delivery of new and improved infrastructure needed to support Havering's development. - 14.0.12 In recognition of the fact that a wide range of stakeholders are involved in infrastructure planning, funding and implementation, the Local Plan is underpinned by a robust Infrastructure Delivery Plan (IDP) which sets out the infrastructure needs to support the level of growth planned for in the Local Plan.
+- 14.0.12 In recognition of the fact that a wide range of stakeholders are involved in infrastructure planning, funding and implementation, the Local Plan is underpinned by a robust Infrastructure Delivery Plan (IDP) which sets out the infrastructure needs to support the level of growth planned for in the Local Plan.
 The Council will encourage service providers to take this into account in the preparation of their own strategies and business plans.
 The IDP has also informed the preparation of the Havering Community Infrastructure Levy. - 14.0.13 The Council will monitor the Infrastructure Delivery Plan and revise it where necessary so that it remains a good fit with the infrastructure requirements and provision in Havering.